Trump's U.N. Speech To Call For Other Countries To Step Up To World's Threats

 Twice in recent weeks, the U.N.
 Security Council has agreed to impose sanctions on North Korea for its ongoing nuclear and missile tests.

-Haley said the world body has also squeezed $500 billion out of its peacekeeping budget — a major concern for the U.S. which covers more than a quarter of U.N. peacekeeping costs.
+Haley said the world body has also squeezed $500 million out of its peacekeeping budget — a major concern for the U.S. which covers more than a quarter of U.N. peacekeeping costs.

 "We must ensure that no one and no member state shoulders a disproportionate share of the burden, and that's militarily or financially," Trump said Monday at a meeting on U.N. reforms.

-Note: An earlier version of this story incorrectly quoted Nikki Haley as saying the UN had cut its peacekeeping budget by $500 billion.
-The figure she cited was $500 million.